yushoo/dash/README.md

                 - 'sendMessage' - message -> use socket.id to get user information.
 Send to room user name and text message.
 The client side has a socket listener for 'message.'
                 - 'disconnect' - -> remove user from chat and emit a message to the room that said user has left.
 Update the users in room information.
     - router.js
+        - Usually I would create routes instead of using links in the front end, which is why the only route is the landing page.
+This was the case because it was easier to send info via url than to send a json object.
     - users.js
+        -
 - Client:
     - App.js
     - index.js